acbsp/bonafide.guru/en/contents.rst

 This statement of Sivarama Svami is absolute fabrication and has nothing to do with the teaching of |SP|.
 Such a "law" simply does not exist.
-We will never come across such a statement in any of Srila Prabhupada books or records of His speeches.
+We will never come across such a statement in any of |SP| books or records of His speeches.

 |SP| gives following determination of disciplic succession
 (*parampara*):